anmolaggarwal98/Scaling-and-Squaring-Method-Dissertation/README.md

 * Matrix Exponential Approximation with SSM: https://htmlpreview.github.io/?https://github.com/anmolaggarwal98/Scaling-and-Squaring-Method-Dissertation/blob/master/Code/Matrix_error_analysis.html
 * Oral Presentation https://htmlpreview.github.io/?https://github.com/anmolaggarwal98/Scaling-and-Squaring-Method-Dissertation/blob/master/Code/Presentation.html

+It is possible that these link do not run since I have to make everything anonymous.
+Hence, the jupyter notebook files are also available in folder named `Code`.
+There respective graphs are available in the folder `plots` which might also not open because of the same anonymous reason.

 Please feel free to download the code and run it on your local machine so you can tweak different parameters.

 We hope you enjoy it.